Adamskoullos/ProDev/README.md

 The Chat component itself will take the traditional style of newest message at the bottom and auto scrolling the message window to always show the newest messages.
 The new message form to be located below the message window.
 The `date-fns` library will be used here to manipulate the `createdAt` property to present the message date in a more chat app manner.

+## Styling

+There is a focus on creating a neutral look to the dashboard with subtle styling and an emphasis on using box shadows to create a layered look and feel.
+There is also a focus on using transitions and transforms to create subtle switches that provide a tactile experience (a kind of digital mechanical switch).
+Also element transitions to be used to give a tactile and snappy experience when navigating the application.

+The overarching theme dark and light to be clean and subtle with an err towards a dimmed look on the dark theme.

+Whilst the main structure of the layout has hard edges, softened slightly by the box shadows the internal elements to have a slight rounded corner consistent through the application.
+The main structure layout to have simple smooth transitions and the internal elements to be a little more dynamic with the use of GSAP.

+To provide a transition between the hard edges of the main layout and the softer corners of buttons and internal elements the font to be clean, simple with slightly rounded ends.

+The color pallette to be simple with one accent color for each theme plus a splash of functionality color from for example to show completed and open tasks etc.

 ## Wireframes

-Early trials and testing have left me with the main foundation with the main `router-view` ready to be filled with each view.
-Therefore below is the main dashboard template so far:
+Early trials and testing have left me with the main foundation with the `router-view` window ready to be filled with each view.
+Therefore below is the main dashboard template so far and below them the wireframes for the views:

 ![Screenshot from 2021-03-24 11-17-51](https://user-images.githubusercontent.com/73107656/112303646-70c5ed00-8c94-11eb-9fd4-2f5ecb040372.png)